Double Glueing over Free Exponential: with Measure Theoretic Applications: Lifting Free Exponential of to

-On the other hand, the distribution over the limit $\oble{\msbf{A}}{\infty}$ is not retained in general in $\T{J}{\cC}$.
-Hence we need to augment the following condition on the orthogonality and the monoidal product: \begin{prop}[condition for monoidal product $\otimes$ to distribute over the limit in $\T{J}{\cC}$] The following condition in $\T{J}{\cC}$ is necessary and sufficient for the distribution of $\otimes$ over the limit L$_{\msbf{A}}$.
+On the other hand, for the distributivity over the limit, \begin{prop}[condition for monoidal product $\otimes$ to distribute over the limit in $\T{J}{\cC}$] The following condition in $\T{J}{\cC}$ is necessary and sufficient for the distribution of $\otimes$ over the limit L$_{\msbf{A}}$.

 Notation: $f^{-1} \Comp U : = \{ x : I \longrightarrow X \mid f \Comp x \in U \}$ for a morphism $f: X \longrightarrow Y$ in $\cC$ and a homset $U \subseteq \cC(I, Y)$.

 The condition when $\msbf{B}=\msbf{I}$ is automatically valid for any $\T{J}{\cC}$.
 But not necessarily so for a general object $\msbf{B}$. \end{prop} \begin{proof} First note that $\subset$ of (\ref{condition}) is tautological for any $\cC$ by definitions (\ref{equalnT}) and (\ref{liminf}).
 Hence the condition (\ref{condition}) is equivalent to the following (\ref{altcondition}):